pranshubisht9/codeCov.io/README.md

 Project: Make a clone of https://about.codecov.io/ site

-In this colaboratory project we have tried to make a look alike clone of Ketto.org Website.
-With our efforts and the technology stack, that we have learned till now in Unit-2 in Masai School, we were able to clone the front end with similar looks and features.
+In this collaboratory project, we have tried to make a look-alike clone of the Ketto.org Website.
+With our efforts and the technology stack, we were able to clone the front end with similar looks and features.

 <!-- About: Ketto is an Online Crowdfunding Platform and Website in India for fundraising of Social, Charity, Movies, Music, Personal and Creative causes. -->